Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Appendix: Monotonicity of the DtN operator in a gap

-where the functional arguments are omitted for compactness of expressions.
-Note parenthetically that in general $\partial_n g \neq \DtN g$, since $g$ is not a solution of the wave equation; thus, the inner products in \eqref{eqn:dne-g-star-e-dng-w-ee} do not cancel despite the Hermiticity of $\DtN$.
-The signs of the boundary integrals in \eqref{eqn:dne-g-star-e-dng-w-ee} reflect the fact that $n$ is directed \textit{into} the domain $S$.
-Of all boundary terms, only the $n = 0$ integrals have survived in \eqref{eqn:dne-g-star-e-dng-w-ee}; all other contributions vanish due to the Bloch periodicity of functions in the $\tau$ direction and their decay at infinity.
-Since the last term in \eqref{eqn:dne-g-star-e-dng-w-ee} is real, the complex conjugation can be dropped:
+Note parenthetically that in general $\partial_n g \neq \DtN g$, since $g$ is not a solution of the wave equation; thus, the inner products in \eqref{eqn:dne-g-e-dng-w-ee} do not cancel despite the Hermiticity of $\DtN$.
+Of the boundary terms, only the $n = 0$ integrals have survived in \eqref{eqn:dne-g-e-dng-w-ee}; all other contributions vanish due to the Bloch periodicity of functions in the $\tau$ direction and their decay at infinity.

-We now substitute into \eqref{eqn:dne-g-e-dng-w-ee} expressions \eqref{eqn:dne-eq-De} for $\partial_n e(0, \tau, s)$ and \eqref{eqn:dnq-eq-Dprime-e-Dg} for $\partial_n g(0, \tau, s)$:
+We now substitute into \eqref{eqn:dne-g-e-dng-w-ee} expressions \eqref{eqn:dne-eq-De} for $\partial_n e(0, \tau; s)$ and \eqref{eqn:dnq-eq-Dprime-e-Dg} for $\partial_n g(0, \tau; s)$:

-The DtN operator is self-adjoint, therefore the two terms containing $\DtN$ in \eqref{eqn:dne-g-minus-Dprime-e-etc} cancel out, and this equation simplifies:
+The two terms containing $\DtN$ in \eqref{eqn:dne-g-minus-Dprime-e-etc} cancel out because the DtN operator is self-adjoint, and this equation simplifies: